The goal of exhibitions at Interference Archive is to:

 Things that don’t fit as exhibitions at Interference Archive include:

 - Exhibitions of political artwork.
 We focus on displaying social movement ephemera — things that are to be touched, studied, and passed around, and that were originally produced in multiples for widespread use and distribution

 - Personal exhibitions.
 We try to tell larger stories than that of just one individual, to weave movements and communities with each other.
 Given this ethos, it is also important that exhibitions are organized and curated collaboratively.)

 Interested in organizing an exhibition at Interference Archive?

-Take a look at this model for how exhibitions have happened, and when you feel like you have an idea that fits with this vision, write to the volunteer collective either by emailing firstname.lastname@example.org (or by sharing on Basecamp, if you’re already a volunteer), to hear what other folks in the IA volunteer community think and how an exhibition like yours could fit in with our community’s vision
+Take a look at this model for how exhibitions have happened, and when you feel like you have an idea that fits with this vision, write to the volunteer collective either by emailing email@example.com (or by sharing on Basecamp, if you’re already a volunteer).
+We would love if you could share your reflections on the following questions:

 - How is this exhibition expanding on our communities’ understandings of social movements and social movement histories?

 - What inspiration points does your exhibition take, including from in the Interference Archive collection?
 Why is Interference Archive the space for this exhibition?

 - How will this exhibition be activated within and beyond the walls of the archive?
 With which communities?